STAND NUMBER: 670

 We register the ownership of land and property in England and Wales.

-Land Registry safeguards land and property ownership worth more than £4 trillion, including more than £1 trillion of mortgages.
-The Land Register contains more than 24 million titles, which show evidence of ownership, covering more than 83% of the land mass.
+HM Land Registry safeguards land and property ownership worth in excess of £4 trillion, including around £1 trillion of mortgages.
+The Land Register contains more than 25 million titles showing evidence of ownership for more than 85% of the land mass of England and Wales.

 Anyone buying or selling land or property, or taking out a mortgage, must apply to us to register:

 • any new owner of registered land or property

 • an interest affecting registered land or property, such as a mortgage, a lease or a right of way

 When considering each application, we use the law to decide whether and how it should be registered.

 Once land or property is entered in the register, we record any ownership changes, mortgages or leases that affect it.
 Anyone who suffers loss because of an error or omission in the register, or because the register needs to be corrected, will normally be compensated.

 We are committed to carrying out our statutory and commercial business with fairness, openness and honesty.
 We have policies and procedures to prevent bribery.